geopm/geopm/docs/source/build.rst

 =============

-This documentation provides build instructions for administrators who are interested in installing the GEOPM Service based on a checkout from the GEOPM git repository.
+This documentation provides build instructions for administrators who are interested in installing the GEOPM packages based on a checkout from the GEOPM git repository.
 Following these instructions will assist users in creating RPM or debian packages compatible with various Linux distributions.